symphonists/tracker/README.markdown

 ### To Do

 - Track front-end submissions
-- Track when a site is put into maintenance mode?
-- Track when an ensemble is exported?
 - Enable other extensions to log activities
-- Build a Dashboard panel
+- Build a Dashboard panel?